 Dr. Martin has taught courses in qualitative research design methodology including case study, phenomenology, grounded theory, and foundations of research at another university.
 She also currently teaches Health care Management, Medical Specialties, Social & Behavioral Applications of Theory in Public Health as an Associate Dean at another University.
-Her current research has focused on whole health wellness in vulnerable populations, autism, and terrorism.
+Her current research has focused on whole health wellness in vulnerable populations, dynamics in United States government, autism, social medial use, and terrorism.
 She has produced a number of professional, peer-reviewed publications and professional presentations related to these areas of research.

 PhD, University of Phoenix